open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 have our environment ready, let's start writing your receiver's code.

-Now, create another folder called `tailtracer` so we can have a place to host all of our receiver code
+Now, create another folder called `tailtracer` so we can have a place to host all of our receiver code.

 ```cmd
 mkdir tailtracer